MATH 180 Calculus

 MATH-180 Calculus I

 For students planning to pursue a course of study involving a concentration in mathematics.
 Topics include limits, continuity, the derivative, differentiation of algebraic, exponential, logarithmic, trigonometric and inverse trigonometric functions, applications of the derivative, antidifferentiation, and the definite integral.
 Numerical, graphical and algebraic approaches are used whenever possible.
 Credit cannot be earned for both MATH 153 and 180.
-Requires a graphing calculator, with the TI-83/84 Plus recommended.
+Requires a graphing calculator, with the TI-84 Plus series recommended.
 Also requires access to an online homework management system.